andymeneely/project-timber-wolf/rules/RULES.md

 **Insta-transfer**.
 A character may also "drop" loot on their current space for no cost, which means that two characters may effectively "insta-transfer" loot from one to another when sharing a space.

+**Not Ours Until It's Out**.
 When a character with Loot gets Outdoors, the team has acquired that loot for the heist.
 For Cash, increase the Team Cash tracker accordingly.

 ## Fixers

 Throughout your time in River City, you will be introduced to various people who can help your planning.
 Completing heists give you access to new abilities and ways to spend your Team Cash.
 You can use as many Fixers as you have unlocked in planning, however Factions may limit your choices.
 You start with Old Friend.

 **Factions**.
 Most Fixers are members of a Faction and will not work with members of other factions for a given heist.
 Multiple fixers from the same faction can be combined.
-Old Friend is not part of any faction.
+Old Friend is not part of any faction, and thus works with everyone.

 **Get the lay of the land**.
 You are welcome (encouraged!) to read ahead and plan your path through River City.
 There are no "spoilers" narrative-wise.
-Fortune favors planners.
+Fortune favors the prepared.

 *Fixer faction example: you unlock the Pawn Shop Owner and the Frustrated Beat Cop.
 On your next heist, you have to choose one or the other during the Planning Phase to use in addition to your Old Friend.
 Later, you unlock Retired Detective, which allows Fences and Cops to work together, in which case you can use all of them together.*